BostonListener/CAA_UK_2025/README.md

 ## Citation

-If you use this pipeline or dataset in your research, please cite both the paper and software:
+If you use this dataset or pipeline in your research, please cite either conference or software:

-### Paper Citation
+### Conference Citation

 ```bibtex
 @inproceedings{li2025fusing,